FatihTheConqueror/Bot/README.md

 Hi, I'm Fatih.
 I made a discord bot that archiving messeages to specific channel with emoji system.

 # Update:
 Bot has been updated.
 Now, you can add the bot many servers.
 The server information will be in guilds file.
+And DB (postgresql) has been added to "with_db" branch